Post-Pregnancy Stretches For Recovery

 - Adjust your feet either closer or further from your hips to create a good stretch that is comfortable for you.

-- Keep your spine elongated and lean forward and back throughout the 2 minute stretch.
+- Keep your spine elongated and lean forward and back for 2 minutes.

 - Begin on all fours with your knees just behind your hips and hands shoulder-width apart with your fingers evenly spread.

 - While pressing your hands into the mat, tuck your toes under and lift your knees off the floor and straighten your legs as much as possible.

 - For a good hamstring stretch, you can alternate bending your knees back and forth.

 - Hold this for 2 minutes or as long as you feel comfortable.

 - Start lying on your back and wrap a strap, resistance band, or towel around your right foot.

 - Hold the ends of the strap and slowly bring your leg up as far as you can.

 - Keep your knee straight and hold this position for 1 minute.